Updated April 13, 2023

 Example of a Project Needing Agile Management

-Imagine a start-up which develops a mobile app for a client.
-Freezing on the entire application design before development starts might be disastrous.
-There is also limited time to conduct the market survey, chalk out a detailed plan, decide on the variants they want to offer and then develop the product.
+Imagine a start-up that develops a mobile app for a client.
+Freezing the entire application design before development starts might be disastrous.
+There is also limited time to conduct the market survey, chalk out a detailed plan, decide on the variants they want to offer, and develop the product.
 Besides the huge cost involved in this approach, they run the risk that some other company might develop the app before they do.

 How exactly does Agile Management work?

-Though Agile Management is mostly referred to as an IT concept, its uses are not limited to the IT industry.
+Though one mostly refers to Agile Management as an IT concept, its uses go beyond the IT industry.
 For example, chain apparel retailer Zara used the principles of Agile Management to transform its business.

 Using Agile principles, Zara manufactured products in small batches rather than focusing on large production prior to the new season.
-The company avoided the costs relating to high inventory and unpredictable discount offerings by this method.
+This method avoided the costs relating to high inventory and unpredictable discount offerings.